 Voltage V= W/Q = 30/10 = 3V

-DC Voltage is the one that causes charged particles to move in one direction.
-The most common source of DC voltage is a household battery.
+DC power is the one that causes all charged particles to move in the same direction.
+The most common source of DC is a household battery.
 The electrons in the negative terminal of the battery flow to its negative terminal when connected to a load.
 The direction of flow of electrons never reverse.

-The direction of motion of charged particles changes constantly on the application of AC voltage changes.
-The voltage supplied by the power utility company is AC voltage.
-The magnitude and direction of AC voltage change constantly from positive to negative and is normally sinusoidal in nature.
+The direction of motion of charged particles changes constantly on the application of AC power changes.
+The power supplied by the power utility company is AC.
+The magnitude and direction of an AC supply change constantly from positive to negative and is normally sinusoidal in nature.
 In power stations, huge alternators are used to convert mechanical energy to electrical energy.

 How can we measure voltage?

-Voltage is measured using a device called voltmeter.
+The electric potential difference is measured using a device called a voltmeter.
 It is connected across the two points between which voltage is measured.
 A voltmeter can be analogue or digital.
 Analogue voltmeters consist of a high resistance connected in series to a moving coil galvanometer.
 Various types of analogue voltmeters are available in the market.
 Digital voltmeter works by converting the voltage to digital form and displaying it on a numerical display.